 UEFI Version 2.3.1B is the version required for Windows 8 and later logo compliance.
 Later versions have been released to address issues; a few machines may need to upgrade their firmware to fully support the UEFI implementation in Windows 8 and later.

 In regard to UEFI, hardware is divided into four device classes:

-Class 0 devices.
-This is the UEFI definition for a BIOS, or non-UEFI, device.
+- Class 0 devices.
+The device of this class is the UEFI definition for a BIOS, or non-UEFI, device.

-Class 1 devices.
-These devices behave like a standard BIOS machine, but they run EFI internally.
+- Class 1 devices.
+The devices of this class behave like a standard BIOS machine, but they run EFI internally.
 They should be treated as normal BIOS-based machines.
 Class 1 devices use a CSM to emulate BIOS.
 These older devices are no longer manufactured.

-Class 2 devices.
-These devices have the capability to behave as a BIOS- or a UEFI-based machine, and the boot process or the configuration in the firmware/BIOS determines the mode.
+- Class 2 devices.
+The devices of this class have the capability to behave as a BIOS- or a UEFI-based machine, and the boot process or the configuration in the firmware/BIOS determines the mode.
 Class 2 devices use a CSM to emulate BIOS.
 These are the most common type of devices currently available.

-Class 3 devices.
-These are UEFI-only devices, which means you must run an operating system that supports only UEFI.
+- Class 3 devices.
+The devices of this class are UEFI-only devices, which means you must run an operating system that supports only UEFI.
 Those operating systems include Windows 8, Windows 8.1, Windows Server 2012, and Windows Server 2012 R2.
-Windows 7 is not supported on these class 3 devices.
-Class 3 devices do not have a CSM to emulate BIOS.
+Windows 7 isn't supported on these class 3 devices.
+Class 3 devices don't have a CSM to emulate BIOS.

 Windows support for UEFI

 Microsoft started with support for EFI 1.10 on servers and then added support for UEFI on both clients and servers.